PriscillaLii/AutoTestingSite/README.md

 # Auto Testing Site
-### This repository is for personal record keeping porpuse only.
+### This repository is for personal record keeping purpose only.
 ================================

 #### Application Requires/Java Dependencies: